 Located on what is called a serrated mountain, Montserrat is famous for its gothic shapes, beautiful views and trails – It is said to be the most important mountain in Catalonia.
 You can visited the Basilica and Monastery.
 You can also see the Black Madonna, visit the Museum, see the Holy Cave or take the funicular up for some amazing views and hikes in the area.

 For a day out from Barcelona we headed to Pals, a picturesque medieval town on the way to Girona.
 In contrast to what Barcelona was, the town was so quiet and ohh so charming with hill top views, cobbled stone streets and craft shops.
 There is even a crescent shaped four kilometre bay with white sandy beach, resorts and restaurants at Playa de Pals.
 We then did a tour of the historic town of Girona to see it’s many wonders such as Cathedral with the widest Gothic nave in the world, the colorful spectacle of the houses along the Onyar River, which divides the city in two.
 We wandered till we found Rocambolesc, Willy Wonka-esque Gelateria.

 Spain is almost entirely surrounded by beautiful coasts kissed by the Mediterranean and the Southern Atlantic.
-Our favorite one day trip from Barcelona was an afternoon at Calella de Palafrugell, which we like to call the Spanish Riviera.
+Our favorite one day excursion from Barcelona was an afternoon at Calella de Palafrugell.